nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     deletec 1

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-Note that in addition to removing `Lyndon Edwards` from the application, all of his orders are removed as well!
+Note that in addition to removing `Lyndon Edwards` from the application, all of his orders are also removed!
 </div>

-Hence, you will notice that the order list is now empty and our application is back to a clean slate.
+Hence, you will notice that the order list is now empty, and our application is back to a clean slate.

     listo

 ![result after deleting lyndon edwards](images/addingFirstCustomerOrderClearResult.png)

-#### Extra remarks
-{: .no_toc}

-While this tutorial covers a simplfied situation of adding a customer and order, you may find yourself in need of more complexed control / tasks and LoyaltyLift is ready for it!

-Here are some recommended features to explore after this tutorial.

-* Editing a customer or order's information with [`editc`](#editing-a-customer--editc) or [`edito`](#editing-an-order--edito)
-* Assigning a customer as an individual or enterprise with [`addc`](#adding-a-customer--addc) or [`editc`](#editing-a-customer--editc)
-* Advancing or reverting an order's progress with [`advo`]() or [`reverto`]()
-* Set or adding rewards points for the customer with [`setpoints`](#setting-reward-points-for-a-customer--setpoints) or [`addpoints`](#adding-points-for-a-customer--removing-points-from-a-customer--addpoints)

 ### Following your order to completion

-In this tutorial, you will learn how to update your order's status with a few commands.
+By following this tutorial, you'll learn how to update your order's status in LoyaltyLift, which will help you to better understand and manage the process of orders in your own business.

 #### The order's status
 {: .no_toc}